drdaemos/xc5-docs/en/changing_store_logic/special_offer_with_free_item.md

 This guide explains how to create a module that implements a **special offer**: buy three items of the same product and the third one will be free for you.
 On top of that, this type of discount will be displayed as a **separate line** on the checkout.

-This guide is based on the previous one about {% link "creating a discount" ref_BANTfyWU %}, so you might want to look at it first.
+This guide is based on the previous one about {% link "creating a discount" ref_AbgL72Jq %}, so you might want to look at it first.

 # Table of Contents